-C. Douglas McConnell assumed the role of provost of Fuller Seminary in 2011.
-He joined Fuller in 1999 as associate professor of leadership and was then named dean of the School of Intercultural Studies in 2003, a position he held until his appointment as provost and senior vice president (serving as vice president until November 2015).
+C. Douglas McConnell joined Fuller in 1999 as associate professor of leadership and, in 2003, was named dean of the School of Intercultural Studies.
+He served as dean until he was appointed provost in 2011, a position he held through June 2016.
 Dr. McConnell earned his undergraduate degree and teaching credentials at California State University, San Bernardino.
 He completed his MA in Missiology in 1985 and PhD in Intercultural Studies in 1992 at Fuller.

 As dean of Fuller’s School of Intercultural Studies, McConnell established a new program focusing on mission to children at risk, which engages in research on missional responses to the plight of children globally and equips leaders in this growing field.
 He spearheaded the redesign of the Doctor of Missiology degree, developing a format that allows leaders to earn the degree in context while continuing their ministries.
 Also under McConnell’s leadership the new Center for Missiological Research was formed, which addresses challenges facing the global church by promoting collaborative research among Western and non-Western scholars on emerging missiological issues.

 McConnell teaches courses in interfaith dialogue, leadership, and missiological integration from a global perspective.
 His publications include Understanding God’s Heart for Children (coeditor, 2007), The Changing Face of World Missions (coauthor, 2005), and “Children of the Kingdom: Missiological Reflections on Children at Risk,” in Changing Our Response: Mission in the Era of HIV/AIDS (2005).

 Leadership, missiological integration from a global perspective, examining the role of churches in ministry and advocacy to children-at-risk